What is Western Rite Orthodoxy?

 Among those groups that are growing are Christians known as Orthodox or Eastern Orthodox.
 Orthodoxy in North America claims somewhere between 5 to 6 million adherents.
 Worldwide, the Orthodox Church has a membership of about 250 million persons, which makes it the second largest Christian body on the globe, with Roman Catholicism’s having a membership of somewhat less than 1 billion.

-In the United States, Orthodoxy, which was first brought to North America through Alaska by colonizers from czarist Russia in 1794, has been, until the last few years, a church primarily of immigrants and their descendents from Eastern Europe and the Eastern Mediterranean.
+In the United States, Orthodoxy, which was first brought to North America through Alaska by colonizers from czarist Russia in 1794, has been, until the last few years, a church primarily of immigrants and their descendants from Eastern Europe and the Eastern Mediterranean.
 With these new arrivals came their clergy from the old country; so, today in the United States and Canada there are 14 Orthodox jurisdictions that reflect the ethnic make-up of those who originally brought the ancient Christian Faith to these shores.

 Among those groups that are growing are Christians known as Orthodox or Eastern Orthodox.
 Orthodoxy in North America claims somewhere between 5 to 6 million adherents.
 Worldwide, the Orthodox Church has a membership of about 250 million persons, which makes it the second largest Christian body on the globe, with Roman Catholicism’s having a membership of somewhat less than 1 billion.